krosac/Improving-Embedded-Software-Testing-by-Loop-Path-Speculation-and-Verification/README.txt

 -------------------------------------------------------------------------------

 -------------------------------------------------------------------------------
-Flow the steps, you can easy install debug bersion of KLEE in Liunx
+Flow the steps, you can easy install debug version of KLEE in Liunx
 -------------------------------------------------------------------------------